Hickory in Catawba County, North Carolina — The American South (South Atlantic)

 Erected 1951 by the Hickory Tavern Chapter Daughters of the American Revolution.

 Other nearby markers.
-At least 8 other markers are within 17 miles of this marker, measured as the crow flies.
-Henry Weidner Robinson (about 300 feet away, measured in a direct line); 210MM German Howitzer (about 400 feet away); Frame Church (about 500 feet away); Tower of Miracles (about 500 feet away); Rutherford College (approx. 10.4 miles away); a different marker also named Rutherford College (approx. 10½ miles away); Stoneman's Raid (approx. 16.3 miles away); Davenport College (approx. 16.8 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Henry Weidner Robinson (about 300 feet away, measured in a direct line); 210MM German Howitzer (about 400 feet away); Frame Church (about 500 feet away); Tower of Miracles (about 500 feet away); Claremont College (approx. 0.4 miles away); Piedmont Wagon Company (approx. 0.8 miles away); Lenoir Rhyne (approx. 0.9 miles away); "Miracle of Hickory" (approx. 2.3 miles away).
 Touch for a list and map of all markers in Hickory.

 Categories. • Settlements & Settlers •

 More.
 Search the internet for Old Hickory Tavern.